fluffypancakes159/FinalProject/README.md

 Items allows you to heal yourself using a restorative item during battle.
 The way the battle system is structured, you can use items while on cooldown, so maximize your damage by kicking before healing!

+### Stats

+The stats are as follows:

+- HP: amount of damage you can take before you die
+- ATK: amount of damage you deal
+- DEF: amount of damage you reduce
+- SPD: determines who goes first (player gets precedence)

+When you level up, each stat increases randomly from an amount between 1 and 3 and you are fully healed.

 ## Code Battling

 **IMPORTANT: CODE BATTLING NEEDS GEDIT TO BE RUNNABLE FROM THE TERMINAL USING THE `gedit` KEYWORD TO WORK**